ruppinlab/tcga-wgs-kraken-microbial-quant/manuscript_code_and_data/README.md

 # Code and Data

-Code to post-process the output of MITT (microbes in tumor traces) and reproduce the tables and figures published in
+Code to post-process the output of MAIT (Microbial Abundance In Tumors) and reproduce the tables and figures published in

     Gertz et al. A revised estimation of microbial abundances in the Tumor Cancer Genome Atlas.

-Because MITT is a long-running pipeline, but scripts for post-processing might be independently useful, we provide the output file produced in our run of MITT and used in our manuscript as
+Because MAIT is a long-running pipeline, but scripts for post-processing might be independently useful, we provide the output file produced in our run of MAIT and used in our manuscript as

      tcga_wgs_primary_tumor_genus_count_matrix.tsv

-To run the post-processing using a different raw count matrix, simply replace this file with the output of MITT.
+To run the post-processing using a different raw count matrix, simply replace this file with the output of MAIT.

 The code is provided as R markdown (.Rmd) files that are most conveniently run using Rstudio